adrihans/Digital_Inequality_Project/README.md

 For this project, I want to focus on Twitter participation and engagement during the French presidential campaign.
 To do that, I retrieved several types of data: tweets, publications from Factiva, time spent on media from ARCOM and polls, as listed below.
-I expect to find some correlations between each data types and to study what might be relevant, for instance using NLP tools, if it seems relevant.
+I expect to find some correlations between each data types and to study what might be relevant, for instance using NLP tools.

 ### Data Sources: